stanly-johnson/chi-minting-bot/README.md

 NodeJs script to monitor for low gas fees and mint CHI tokens.
 Fetches gas price from etherscan and mints CHI tokens if price is below set threshold.

+Learn more about CHI gas tokens - https://medium.com/@1inch.exchange/1inch-introduces-chi-gastoken-d0bd5bb0f92b

-This script might have bugs/errors that may cause you to lose funds - use at your own risk.
+`This script might have bugs/errors that may cause you to lose funds - use at your own risk.`

 #### Config Setup